Sacred mysteries: Eastern

 The term is used in Eastern Christianity to refer to what the Western Church currently calls sacraments and sacramentals, terms which the Western Church has carefully defined in canon law.
 Thus, for instance, the Council of Trent declared there to be exactly seven sacraments.
 The Eastern Churches, in contrast, have never defined the Mysteries in such precise terms.
 And, although the Western Church teaches that the consecrated bread and wine of the Eucharist are one sacrament, the Divine Liturgy refers to the Eucharist as the Mysteries, in the plural.
 Orthodox Christians have always received Holy Communion in both species (both the body and the blood), and even reserve both in the tabernacle.
 The sacred mysteries can be defined as "those holy acts through which the Holy Spirit mysteriously and invisibly confers Grace (the saving power of God) upon man".

-Although Orthodox instructional materials may list seven sacred mysteries, the same as the Western seven sacraments: Baptism, Chrismation (Confirmation), Confession (Penance, Reconciliation), Holy Communion (Eucharist), Marriage (Holy Matrimony), Ordination (Holy Orders), and Unction (Anointing of the Sick.
-Archaic: Extreme Unction) (Western names in parentheses), the term is not limited to these seven.
+Orthodox instructional materials may list seven sacred mysteries, the same as the Western seven sacraments (Western names in parentheses): Baptism, Chrismation (Confirmation), Confession (Penance, Reconciliation), Holy Communion (Eucharist), Marriage (Holy Matrimony), Ordination (Holy Orders), and Unction (Anointing of the Sick, formerly Extreme Unction).
+However, in Orthodox theology the term is not limited to these seven.
 As in the West, all faithful men are expected to receive six of the seven listed above, and may or may not receive either marriage or ordination, or both; women may not be received into the priesthood, but may be given monastic orders.

 Christian life is centered in the mystery of the incarnation of Christ, the union of God and man.
 However, the redemption of man is not considered to have taken place only in the past, but continues to this day through theosis.
 The Sacraments, or Sacred Mysteries are the most important means by which the faithful may obtain union with God, provided they are received with faith after appropriate preparation.
 Christians believe that God is present everywhere and fills all things by his divine grace, and that all of creation is, in some sense, a "sacrament".
 However, they believe that "He is more specifically and intensively present in [those] particular and reliable manners which He Himself has established," i.e., in the Sacred Mysteries.

 Kallistos Ware stated in The Orthodox Way: